wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/analyze-your-microsoft-365-employee-data-use-microsoft-viva-insights/includes/2-examine-analytical-features-microsoft-viva-insights.md

 #### Query designer

 Query designer gives you access to row-level data and customizable metrics.
-The following chart is an example of query output with organizational attributes (level, function, and region) and other related metrics (external and internal collaboration hours, meeting hours, and network size).<br>
+The following chart is an example of query output with organizational attributes (level, function, and region) and other related metrics (external and internal collaboration hours, meeting hours, and network size).

 :::image type="content" source="../media/flexible-query-outputs-2dd4ffab.png" alt-text="diagram of query output with organizational attributes and other related metrics":::